RiyadhKh4n/CoinFrog/TESTING.md

             print(x['symbol'],  price)
 ```

-Now the function will take in the ticker and assign it to the 'symbol' which is needed in order get the correct data in the API.
+Now the function takes in the ticker and assigns it to the 'symbol' which is needed in order get the correct data in the API.
 The variable price will now store the price of the ticker that the user entered which will then be printed to the console.
+The working function output can be seen below:

 ![WorkingPriceFunctionality](assets/images/testing/workingpricefunction.png)